June full moon mimics December sun

-Category: Space Hits: 0A full moon rising over 42nd Street in New York City on June 28, 2018, as captured by Steve Scanlon of Weehawken, New Jersey.
+Category: Space Hits: 3A full moon rising over 42nd Street in New York City on June 28, 2018, as captured by Steve Scanlon of Weehawken, New Jersey.

 On all of the coming evenings – June 23, 24 and 25, 2021 – the moon might appear full to you.
 It comes when the moon is most opposite the sun for this month, when its lighted face – its day side – is aimed at us most directly.
 That full moon instant comes this month on June 24 at 18:39 UTC.